Information Sharing Dialogues

 Self Help Group Approach - SHG

 Self Help Groups are an informal association of women in a community with a common objective of working together for their economic and social development.
-The project is taking place in four different areas and is supported by 6 community facilitators residing in those areas.
+The project is taking place in five different areas and is supported by eight community facilitators residing in those areas.

-There are currently 65 established Self Help Groups with a total of 1,194 members.
+There are currently over 140 established Self Help Groups with a total of over 2,500 members.
 There are two Cluster Level Associations that are made up of leaders from the SHGs who work together on specific community projects.

 Basic First Aid